We take a look at how Renovation Consultant Stephen Cox transformed his own family home.

 WORDS Mina Phillips

-Refresh Renovations specialist Stephen Cox knows a home with potential when he sees one.
+Refresh Renovations Consultant Stephen Cox knows a home with potential when he sees one.
 Such was the case with his own 1970s three-bedroom, one-bathroom property.
 While the house at first seemed old fashioned, Stephen knew the interior and exterior had the makings for a spacious and modern family home.

 His first priority was to remove the “very old fashioned and impractical” concrete inground swimming pool from the front yard - to create more outdoor space.
 Stephen maintains that this is quite possibly the best decision he could have made throughout the project.
 The lawn was levelled, turf was laid and a welcoming open lawn area was created.